Attachment & sale of a property in execution

 Sale of a moveable property cannot be set aside on the ground of irregularity in publishing or conducting the sale.
 If there is substantial injury the person causing irregularity can be sued for compensation by the other person.

-Sale of immoveable property
+Sale of immoveable property in execution

 The execution court, at its discretion, can postpone sale for a reasonable period to enable JD to raise the decretal amount by private alienation such as sale mortgage, lease etc.